 • Accept good things cost money -> Paying others to do things I am not good at.

-• Keep control -> I make the decisions and set goals.
+• Keep momentum going -> I make tough decisions and set attainable goals, both for myself as for the team.

-• Keep progressing -> Accept that ’good enough is good enough’, with my own work or work provided by my payed artists.
+• Have realistic expectations -> Accept that ’good enough is good enough’, with my own work or work provided by my payed artists.

 • Confidence boost -> On my ’main job’ I got a major acknowledgement for my performance lately.

 My main thing I take away from this is that its very important to clarify things.
 I previously refrained from control but that made things very unclear.
 With getting things clear I mainly try to keep it human and focus on people, while at the same time the technical side must be clear at all times.
-This mix comes very natural to me and I really enjoy working with other people now.
+This specific mix feels very natural to me and I really enjoy working with my team.

 And another recurring theme is: offloading work.
-Mental or delegating.
-My work structure helps with keeping mental load low.
-A plan to know where to head to so I don’t have to thing about that anymore.
-And other people to get to work on stuff I am not good at or don’t have time for.
-The ‘not good at’ or ‘dont have time for’ is something I am very aware of if I am doing it myself.
+My work structure helps with keeping mental load low, it provides a plan to know where to head to so I don’t have to think about that anymore.
+And I delegate much more, I get other people to work on stuff I am not good at or don’t have time for.
+The ‘not good at’ or ‘dont have time for’ is something that makes me very self aware if I am doing that kind of work myself and this gives a lot of mental anguish.
 So delegating that type of work is a double win for me.

 Week 6 or 7 in 2022 I expect something to be on Steam: